The beginnings

 The following centuries

-During the Mongolian domination, literature will experience a certain decline.
-It is only at the end of the 17th century that the period of the "Silver Age" begins and ends in the 19th century.
-During this period a secular and philosophical literature will develop.
-Soulkhan-Saba Orbeliani (1658-1725), also a statesman who went to the court of Louis XIV and met Jean de La Fontaine, is the greatest figure of this period: he was a translator, lexicographer and fabulist.
-His Persian-inspired philosophical tales are part of the letters of nobility of national literature.
-From 1801 (the date of Georgia's annexation by Russia), Russia represented a bridge to the European cultural movements that took root in Georgia (Enlightenment, Romanticism).
-At the end of the 19th century a literature inspired by the sense of national identity developed by the literary elite of Kutaisi and Tbilisi.
-The great names of this period are Nikoloz Baratashvili (1817-1844), Akaki Tsereteli (1840-1915) and Ilya Chavchavadze (1837-1907).
+During the Mongol domination, literature went into decline.
+It wasn't until the end of the 17th century that the period of the "Silver Age" began, ending in the 19th century.
+During this period, a secular and philosophical literature developed.
+Soulkhan-Saba Orbeliani (1658-1725), also a statesman who visited the court of Louis XIV and met Jean de La Fontaine, was the leading figure: he was a translator, lexicographer and fabulist.
+His philosophical tales, inspired by Persian mythology, are among the finest works of national literature.
+From 1801 (the date of Georgia's annexation by Russia), Russia represented a bridge to the European cultural movements that were taking root in Georgia (Enlightenment, Romanticism).
+At the end of the 19th century, the literary elite of Kutaisi and Tbilisi developed a literature inspired by a sense of national identity.
+The great names of this period were Nikoloz Baratashvili (1817-1844), Akaki Tsereteli (1840-1915) and Ilya Tchavtchavadze (1837-1907).

 The 20th century

-The beginning of the 20th century saw the emergence of avant-garde movements, inspired by the literary life of Paris.
-The year 1915 is considered to be the date of birth of the Georgian Symbolist movement, which published, from 1916 onwards, the magazine Les Cornes Bleues.
-The group, whose members included Paolo Iashvili, Titsian Tabidze, Guiorgui Leonidze and Valerien Gaprindachvili, continued its activities until 1932, when it was banned.
-The great novelist of that time was Mikhail Djavakhishvili.
+The early 20th century saw the emergence of avant-garde movements, inspired by the literary life of Paris.
+The year 1915 is considered the birth of the Georgian Symbolist movement, which from 1916 published the magazine Les Cornes Bleues.
+The group, whose members included Paolo Iachvili, Titsian Tabidze, Guiorgui Leonidze and Valerien Gaprindachvili, remained active until 1932, when it was banned.
+The great novelist of this period was Mikhail Djavakhishvili.

-If the beginning of the Soviet era favoured avant-garde movements such as Futurism, the Stalinist period would be that of socialist realism.
-Only propaganda literature without authors was allowed, and the country's literary elite was decimated during the great purges.
-After de-Stalinization, dissident literature will be the vehicle of nationalism, embodied by Konstantine Gamsakhourdia
+While the early Soviet era favored avant-garde movements such as Futurism, the Stalinist period was one of socialist realism.
+Only propaganda literature without authors was allowed, and the country's literary elite was decimated during the Great Purges.
+After de-Stalinization, dissident literature became a vehicle for nationalism, embodied by Konstantine Gamsakhourdia.

-Nodar Doumbadze, Guram Dochanashvili and Otar Tchiladze are the other great novelists of the 1960s and 1980s, images of a literature of the "thaw", more free and individual, dealing with Georgian reality with humour, sometimes with folkloristic and good-natured accents.
+Nodar Doumbadze, Gouram Dotchanachvili and Otar Tchiladze were the other great novelists of the 1960s-1980s, images of a "thaw" literature that was freer and more individual, dealing with Georgian reality in a humorous, sometimes folkloristic and good-natured way.

 After the Soviet Union